sushiibot/sushii-modmail/README.md

 ## Configuration

-Configuration is set in environment variables.
+Essential configuration is set in environment variables.
+Most of the other settings are set with the `settings` command.

 Here's an example .env file:

 ```env
 # Logging